Get a Head Start on a Beautiful Smile

 While the age that kids get braces may vary, orthodontic treatment most often begins between the ages of 9 and 14.
 Some orthodontic problems are easier to correct if they are treated early.

-If Dr. Benton thinks your child will need treatment, he let you know when it will be best to begin treatment.
+If Dr. Benton and Dr. Barry think your child will need treatment, he let you know when it will be best to begin treatment.

 This gives your orthodontist the best chance to: